shoob6639/Alice/README.md

 I created this project to sharpen up some Powershell skills and as a study aid for basic cryptography with OpenSSL.

+It seeks to emulate a PKI and mailbox application.

-From a practical standpoint, this entire project is pointless.
+From a practical standpoint, this entire project is pointless!